Is COSRX worth it editorial flat lay — snail mucin and toner on white cotton

 Is COSRX better than The Ordinary?

 Different strengths.
-COSRX wins on barrier repair (Snail Mucin), acne patches, and low-pH cleansing.
+COSRX is strongest for hydration-focused snail mucin, hydrocolloid patches, and low-pH cleansing.
 The Ordinary wins on higher-strength acids, retinol, and vitamin C per dollar.
-Both are worth having in a routine.
+Both can fit a routine, depending on the active you need.